Matching rising star innovators to pharma areas of interest

 Toward this end, most large and mid-cap pharmas regularly update areas of interest - specific diseases, technologies, and medical unmet they are targeting - and communicate these to universities and startups.
 But from a university or startup’s perspective, keeping up with the changing areas of interest of dozen’s of corporations can be a daunting task.
 And corporations experience the opposite challenge, as they try to keep tabs on the ever-evolving landscape of science, as well as the movement of innovators amongst hundreds of research universities.

-As we’ve built Stargaze - our tool for mapping, sourcing, and predicting innovation - we’ve kept this problem top of mind.
-One of the use cases we have developed, and continue to pursue, is matching RisingStar innovators with Pharma areas of interest in a way that is simple, interpretable, and massively scalable.
+One of the use cases I have developed is matching innovators with industry areas of interest in a way that is simple, interpretable, and massively scalable.
 Below is how we do it.

 1) Map the Innovation Landscape at Baylor College of Medicine

 First, we pick an innovation ecosystem and create a custom Innovation Atlas.
-(More on how we do that, here.)
-Similar to previous Innovation Atlas’s we have shared (e.g. here, and here), the one below depicts papers, patents, grants, and scientists over a defined period of time - in this case, covering about ten years of innovation at the Baylor College of Medicine (BCM).
-Our approach, however, can scale to encompass the whole of biotech.
+(More on how to do that, here.)
+Similar to previous Innovation Atlas’s I have shared (e.g. here, and here), the one below depicts papers, patents, grants, and scientists over a defined period of time - in this case, covering about ten years of innovation at the Baylor College of Medicine (BCM).
+This approach, however, can scale to encompass the whole of biotech.
 Today we can depict whole cities, regions, and technology domains on a single map.
-In future iterations we plan to capture the entirety of US biotech on a single map, expanding thereafter to other domains of knowledge and ex-US geographies.

 2) Map Takeda’s Areas of Interest

-Next, we search our catalogue of pharma areas of interest - which we update regularly - to extract concepts from the catalogue and map them to our Innovation Atlas.
+Next, we search a catalogue of pharma areas of interest to extract concepts from the catalogue and map them to our innovation map.
 Below, for example, we map a portion of Takeda’s 2022 areas of interest - those within Gastroenterology - to the work of current researchers at BCM.

 3) Search for Baylor Innovation Clusters